Our Dental Services2022-02-15T03:38:13+03:00

 Our FAQs are the most commonly-asked questions put to our Dental Helpline over the last year.
 If you have a question for us, you can ask our Dental Helpline by telephone or email.
 Alternatively, please take a look at our library of oral health information, which contains a wide range of oral health advice in an easy-to-understand Q&A format.

-- Brush your teeth and gums last thing at night and at least one other time during the day, with a fluoride toothpaste.
+Brush your teeth last thing at night and at least one other time during the day.
+Use a mouthwash if you need to.
+Your dental team may recommend a stronger fluoride toothpaste, or perhaps a fluoride gel or mouth rinse, for you to use.

 Your Best Smile Starts Here